Update of February 17, 2020: The painting “The Splash” by David Hockney was sold for more than 27 million euros at auction at Sotheby's in London.

 "The Splash" by David Hockney, will soon make waves 🌊 Painted in 1966, it should bring in more than £ 20 million when it appears in our auction of contemporary art in London on February 11.
 The painting captures a fleeting moment a few seconds after a diver broke the calm surface of a swimming pool.
 It is part of a series of three "splashes", the largest of which is a jewel in the @Tate collection.
 The painting follows the artist's move to Los Angeles a few months earlier.
 The city was everything the artist from Yorkshire had hoped it would be: a land of possibilities, sunny houses, deep blue pools, palm trees and beautiful bodies, and "The Splash" embodies the warmth, abundance and the pursuit of pleasure that Hockney loved so much in his dreamed California. #davidhockney #sothebyscontemporary #losangeles #instapool #californiadreaming

 Known for his masterful work « A Bigger Splash », The artist David Hockney is the Parisian star this week: his work splashes the museum sphere and the auction world.

-On June 21, 2017, the Centre Pompidou in collaboration with the Tate Britain from London and Metropolitan Museum of New York, presented a long-awaited retrospective: it was devoted to the work of David Hockney.
+On June 21, 2017, the Centre Pompidou in collaboration with the Tate Britain from London and the Metropolitan Museum of New York, presented a long-awaited retrospective: it was devoted to the work of David Hockney.
 Echoing this exhibition, there were two works by the artist subjected to the fire of auction .